Aurora-RGB/Docs/content/basic-topics/user-data.md

 You can see the Aurora data by navigating to `%APPDATA%\Aurora` in File Explorer.
 This user data includes all your settings as well as all your lighting profiles and recent logs that Aurora has created.

+'Sensitive.json' contains encrypted data contains location data (possible tokens in the future) and it is encrypted.
+It can only be opened by Aurora and on the current Windows user.

 # Importing Profiles